kpath1999/datacamp-projects/README.md

 > “We learn a foreign language by actually speaking it as much as possible, not by reading books and absorbing theories.
 The more we speak and practice, the more fluent we become.”

+With a mental skill like computer programming, it remains the case that I would learn best through practice and repetition - the natural learning process.
+Mindlessly consuming MOOCs and certifications will only lead to diminishing returns after a point.

 ![Craftsman's mindset](craftsman-mindset.png)

 Above is table describing the difference a passion mindset and craftsman's mindset.
 My intention is to develop the latter.
-With a mental skill like computer programming, it remains the case that I would learn best through practice and repetition - the natural learning process.
-Mindlessly consuming MOOCs and certifications will only lead to diminishing returns after a point.
+The goal with this repository is to build skills.
+This can only be done by engaging in the hard, tedious task of programming and running into all sorts of unforeseen errors.

+I will dial up the difficulty as I work on more projects.
+This would include more data processing, longer timelines, and managing MLOps infrastructure.
+The skills will build up over time.

+> _Gradatim Ferociter_: 'Step by Step, Ferociously.